markusfreericks/markusfreericks.github.io/README.md

 - maybe an updated rant collection (so much stuff i have an opinion about - not sure whether anyone would like to read it)

 *last update: 2025-12-15*

+---

+if anyone wants to see the homepage in its old glory, [the wayback machine provides](https://web.archive.org/web/20240725131225/https://mfx.dasburo.com/old-home/index.html)